JoyMitra/apps-4-vet-med/Aggregator/README.md

 ## Download Link
 https://github.com/santoslab/apps-4-vet-med/raw/gh-pages/Aggregator/Aggregator.jar

-### Prerequisities
+### Prerequisites

 It aggregates files only generated from BSE i-Phone/Android .CSV files.
-It is recomended to keep all the aggregating files in a single folder before running the application for making it easier to select files.
+It is recommended to keep all the aggregating files in a single folder before running the application for making it easier to select files.
-Make sure the file extention is .CSV, if not then it has to be changed to CSV before aggregating it.
+Make sure the file extension is .CSV, if not then it has to be changed to CSV before aggregating it.

 ### Installing